chef/chef-web-docs/chef_master/source/config_rb_delivery_optional_settings.rst

    The city in which your company is located.
 Default value: "Seattle".

 ``nginx['ssl_organizational_unit_name']``
-   The organization or group within your company that is running the Chef server.
+   The organization or group within your company that is running the Chef Infra Server.
 Default value: "Engineering".

 ``nginx['ssl_port']``
    Default value: ``443``.